carpentries-incubator/reproducible-publications-quarto/_episodes/10-github.md

 ## Getting your repository's URL from Github
 You can get the address of your repository from Github by navigating to your repository on Github.com and clicking the green "Code" button.
-Make sure to copy the SSH form of the URL.

 ![Copy Repo URL from GitHub](../fig/10-github-clone.png)